Legal aid scheme review

 How can I participate in the review?

-Ministry officials will then meet with organisations representing the legal profession and those experiencing legal problems to understand their views on key issues within the legal aid scheme and options for addressing them.
-Officials will also meet with agencies that have knowledge on how different populations experience the legal system.
+Ministry officials will also meet with organisations representing the legal profession and those experiencing legal problems to understand their views on key issues within the legal aid scheme and options for addressing them.
+Officials will also meet with the judiciary.

 Next steps